 There are so many wonderful accommodations to choose from at Whistler/Blackcomb Resort.
 We always look for special promotions when we book.

 We have our favourites and have experienced the following hotels several times: The Westin Resort and Spa, the Mountainside Lodge and the Fairmont Chateau Whistler.

 All these hotels provide easy access to the gondola, restaurants and other activities.

 Last time we went to the Mountainside Lodge, parking was only $20 a night and there was no resort fee, which made it good value for us.

-Search for more accommodation ideas or check the official Whistler Destination site here.
-Or if you wish to use Booking.Com with the link below, any commissions earned will go back to us to help keep this website running.
+Search for more accommodation ideas using Booking.Com and any commissions earned will go back to us to help keep this website running.